prnv404/Edtech-API/README.md

 ```
 ## Before Spinning Server

-  Create .env file and User your own API Keys
+  Create .env file and use your own API Keys

 ## Usage
 To use this project, follow the steps Below: